Enhance Your Project Management With Scrum Methodology

 In this stage, the participants of the project reflect on their work during the previous sprint and recognize the areas that may need improvement for future sprints.

 Since Scrum falls under the Agile umbrella, its core values are the same as Agile.
-However, Scrum also has an additional set of rules and guidelines that are known as the ‘five golden rules of Scrum’.
+However, Scrum also has an additional set of rules and guidelines that are known as the 5 values of Scrum.
+Implementing scrum values in your day to day work life can help your team’s performance.

 Collaborations can make or break any project and Scrum principles agree with this statement.
 In order to improve teamwork and transparency within the members, daily stand-ups are used throughout a sprint.
 This allows team members to actively contribute to the whole project efficiently and assist each other in case of any problem.